 The number of individuals working for the Association has increased over the years as more services for banks and bankers, as well as new subsidiaries, have been added.
 Since 1999, five subsidiary corporations have been created (Kansas Bankers Services Inc., KBA Insurance Inc., Kansas Bankers Educational Foundation, KBA/Hodge & Porter Inc. and Kansas Bankers Consulting Services, Inc.), each with a banker-based board of directors.
 (KBA/Hodge & Porter was merged into KBA Insurance in 2012.)
 As a result of the tremendous increase in the number of education-al, legal, compliance, employee benefits and government relations services offered, the size of the KBA staff has in-creased to 31.
 Nearly 4,500 bankers and associate members from across the state attend live KBA-sponsored events each year.

 The KBA has always been located in Topeka since a full-time staff was authorized in 1907.
-The original office was in the Mulvane Building at Sixth Street and Kansas Avenue before it was moved to the Kansan Hotel in 1924.
+The original office was in the Mulvane Building at 6th Street and Kansas Avenue before it was moved to the Kansan Hotel in 1924.
 The office remained there until a move to the new National Bank of Topeka Building in 1932.
 For the next 37 years, the Association conducted business at that site.
-In 1969, the offices were moved to the Merchants National Bank Building at Eighth Avenue and Jackson Street and remained there until September 2001, when the Association dedicated its new home at 610 S.W.
-Corporate View in west Topeka.
+In 1969, the offices were moved to the Merchants National Bank Building at 8th Avenue and Jackson Street and remained there until October 2001, when the Association dedicated its new home at 610 S.W.
+Corporate View in Topeka.

 Historical data provided by Jim Maag